 Governor Kate Brown and Oregon Legislature extend protection during COVID-19

-SALEM – On June 26, the Oregon legislature voted to pass HB 4213, which extends the current ban on evictions for both residential and commercial properties until September 30th.
-It also allows renters to pay back their owed rent until March 31, 2021 with no late fees.
+SALEM – On June 26, the Oregon legislature voted to pass HB 4213, which extended the ban on evictions for both residential and commercial properties until September 30th and allowed renters to pay back their owed rent until March 31, 2021 with no late fees.
 Landlords are also prohibited from reporting tenants to credit agencies.
-The new bill was signed into law by Governor Kate Brown on June 30th.